Research-Based

 When to Take Your Mass Gainer

-You can split your serving into two shakes for those who find 1,300 calories at one sitting a bit onerous or are concerned about their body’s ability to digest and absorb a full 52 grams of protein.
-One of the benefits of a mass gainer is multiple scoops per serving.
-One strategy is to take a scoop in the morning to fuel you for the day and a second scoop post-workout after expending significant calories.
+You can split your serving into two shakes for those who find 1,300 calories at one sitting somewhat overwhelming or are concerned about their body’s ability to digest and absorb a full 52 grams of protein.
+One benefit of a mass gainer is multiple scoops per serving.
+One strategy involves taking a scoop in the morning to fuel your day and a second scoop post-workout after expending significant calories.
 The post-workout scoop provides carbohydrates to replenish glycogen levels and shuttles protein to your muscles for repair and recovery.

 Considerations for Selecting a Mass Gainer

-Below is a list of things to consider when selecting a mass gainer product.
-Many of the below attributes represent best-in-class practices of manufacturers and their products in the dietary supplement space.
+Below is a list of considerations when selecting a mass gainer product.
+Many of these attributes represent best-in-class practices of manufacturers and their products in the dietary supplement space.

 • Produced in a cGMP-certified facility